 - Some contractors may submit a low bid in order to be awarded the contract, and then add scope to raise the price.
 Avoid this by paying close attention to any changes made by the contractor to the scope of the project.

 Another frequently used contract type is the cost reimbursable contract.
-These are also known as the cost disbursable contract.
 If the scope of a project is uncertain or likely to change, this type of contract can be great for keeping on schedule and budget.

-The basic premise of the contract is that the seller is reimbursed for cost when his work is completed.
-Furthermore, they also earn a fee for their profit.
+The basic premise of the contract is that the seller is reimbursed for costs when his work is completed.
+Furthermore, they also earn a fee for their work.
 Businesses will have some flexibility in the contract in regards to establishing the “fee” portion of the contract.

 For example, the fee can be based on how well the seller meets or exceeds the objectives of the project.
 Further, it could encompass how close to the timeline they complete the job.
 Finally, how well the contractor is able to stay at or under budget may matter.

-The four that businesses typically choose from are:
+The four types that businesses typically choose from are:

 - Cost Plus Fixed Fee Contract (CPFF).
 If the project is high risk and there are fears that the procuring organization will not be able to attract bidders, this type of contract is an ideal choice.
 With it, the seller is protected from risks because the procuring organization will carry them.
 The contract should include a clause that pays the seller for the costs they incur.
 It should also include a fee that is not based on this performance.
 For example, the contractor will be paid his costs, plus a $10,000 fee.